-To pass ELAW 970, students must complete ALL of the following requirements:
+To pass ELAW 980, students must complete ALL of the following requirements:

 - Attend classes.
 College regulations permit no more than five hours of absences.
 Students who exceed five hours of absences may be dropped from the course or penalized in their grades.
 Instructors take attendance. - Complete assignments.
 All work must be submitted to the instructor on time and according to the instructor's specifications.
 Missing or late work will be subject to the instructor's grading policy. - Submit a completed English composition folder.
-A composition folder containing all graded class assignments, compositions, and tests must be handed in to the instructor at the end of the course.
+A composition folder containing all graded class assignments, paragraphs, and tests must be handed in to the instructor at the end of the course.
 Students in a paperless Blackboard classroom submit materials electronically. - 4.
 Complete lab requirements.
-This course includes a laboratory assignment to be completed outside of class, according to the instructor's specifications. - 5.
+This course includes a laboratory assignment to be completed outside of class, department requirements recommend that instructors track lab hours which should include 10 hours of lab work per student per semester. - 5.
 Students must complete a minimum of 4 in-class, timed compositions throughout the semester prior to the final exam. - 6.
-Students must pass the course with a minimum 70% average and take a final exam which counts as 25% of the grade (grammar 10% and writing 15%).

-Assignment values:

-- A minimum of four in-class writing assignments, prior to the final exam: 35-45% - Homework and lab assignments: 10-15% - A minimum of three grammar tests, prior to the final exam: 20-25% - Final exam: 25%
+Students must pass the course with a minimum 70% average and take a final exam which counts as 35% of the grade (grammar 15% and writing 20%). - 7.
+Assignment values: - A minimum of four in-class writing assignments, prior to the final exam: 25-35% - Homework and lab assignments: 10-15% - A minimum of three grammar tests, prior to the final exam: 20-25% - Final exam: 35%